Rodulf Haraldsson

 Added to his possible paid military service to Lothair II, his close relations with the Frankish kings suggests he may have had a fiefdom in Frisia, perhaps having succeeded his father there in the 840s.
 If so, then Charles became his overlord by the Treaty of Meerssen in 870.
 His major Viking activities took place, according to the annals, in West Francia and "across the water", presumably referring to the British Isles.
 According to the Annales Bertiniani, in the autumn of 873 Charles the Bald warned his leading vassals in the north of his kingdom to beware of Rodulf possible treachery.
 Janet Nelson, commenting on the Annales, speculated that Rodulf was conspiring with Charles rebellious younger son Carloman.

 According to all three annals, Rodulf arrived in northern Frisia in June 873 and sent messengers to the Ostergo calling for tribute (tributa in the words of the Annales Fuldenses).
 The Frisians replied that they owed taxes only to their king, Louis the German, and his sons (Carloman, Louis, and Charles).
 A battle ensued, in which Rodulf was killed and his troops routed.
 The Annales Fuldenses record that a Scandinavian Christian, whom they do not name, fought on the Frisian side and provided counsel that was crucial to victory.
 These Annales also provide a full and detailed account of the battle.

 The account of the Annales Bertiniani is more brief:

-Meanwhile the Norseman Hróðulfr (Latin: Rodulfus), who had inflicted many evils on Charles's realm, was slain in the realm of Louis with 500 and more of his accomplices.
-Charles got reliable news of this as he remained in his position in Angers.

 The anonymous author of the Annales Xantenses remarks acidly on his death:

-Quamvis baptizatus esset, caninam vitam digne morte finivit.

-Even though he had been baptized, he ended his dog's life with a fitting death.